 3. Develop Search Criteria and Viewing Homes

-Your Powers Agent will set you up on the MLS Feed so you can begin previewing homes on-line.
-You will have access to coming soon listings, tax records, prior sales prices, and all the interior photos of homes that meet your search criteria.
+At Powers Realty Group, our agents will set you up on the MLS Feed to help you preview homes online.
+Our MLS Feed gives you access to upcoming listings, tax records, prior sales prices, and interior photos of homes that meet your specific search criteria.
+With this tool, you can easily browse and shortlist homes before scheduling a visit, saving you time and effort.
+Get started with your home search today!

 4. Make an Offer

-The new offer to purchase mandatory use date is January 1, 2020.
-Each Powers Realty Group agent has been personally trained by Suzanne Powers on the new criteria and nuances of this expanded form.
-You can feel confident you are in expert hands when you are making an offer with a Powers Agent.
+If you're looking to make an offer on a home, it's important to know that the new offer to purchase mandatory use date is January 1, 2020.
+At Powers Realty Group, our agents have received personal training from Suzanne Powers on the new criteria and nuances of this expanded form, so you can feel confident that you're in expert hands when making an offer with one of our agents.

 5. Home Inspection and Testing